open-dovetail/fabric-chaincode/contract/README.md

 ```

 Open the **Flogo Web UI** in a web-browser by using the URL: `http://localhost:3303`.
 Then import the app by selecting the generated model file `sample.json`.

+If you have license to [Flogo Enterprise](https://edelivery.tibco.com/storefront/eval/tibco-flogo-enterprise/prod11810.html), you can uncomment the line for `FE` in the [Makefile](./Makefile), and then execute `make` to generate model file for Flogo Enterprise.
+You can then start the Flogo Enterprise with `/path/to/flogo/2.10/bin/start-webui.sh`.
+Import the generated model, `sample.json`, you can then use the Web UI to edit the model, which is quite a bit more user-friendly than the open-source version of the Flogo Web UI.